coreos/docs/running-coreos/cloud-providers/rackspace/index.md

 ### Install Supernova Tool

+The Supernova tool requires Python and `pip`, a Python package manger.
 If you don't have `pip` installed, install it by running `sudo easy_install pip`.
 Now let's use `pip` to install Supernova, a tool that lets you easily switch Rackspace regions.
 Be sure to install these in the order listed:

 ```sh
 sudo pip install keyring